 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 Management has corrected all such misstatements or determined that their effects are immaterial.
-In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, taken as a whole.
-There were immaterial uncorrected misstatements noted during the audit which were discussed with management.
+There were no immaterial uncorrected misstatements noted during the audit which were discussed with management.
 The uncorrected misstatements or the matters underlying them could potentially cause future period financial statements to be materially misstated, even if, in our judgment, such uncorrected misstatements are immaterial to the financial statements under audit.